wetta99/T-Blade3/inputs/OpenCSM/Case7-28-8/IGV/README.txt

-4) Refer to the ESP README file available with the source code and the document T-Blade3_ReadMe_ESP.txt available with the T-Blade3 source code to set up ESP with T-Blade3
+4) Refer to the ESP README file available with the source code and the document T-Blade3_ReadMe_ESP.txt available with the T-Blade3 source code to set up ESP with T-Blade3 or
+   Refer to the document T-Blade3_ESP_Integration.zip and the file within it, ESP_T-Blade3_build.txt, for instructions on integrating T-Blade3 with ESP

 The user is strongly advised to read the documentation attached to both codes to understand their operation.